Zepherinus Joseph

 Zepherinus Joseph (born 13 August 1975, in Mon Repos, Saint Lucia) is a Saint Lucian athlete, specialising in middle and long distance events.
 Zepherinus holds the Saint Lucia National Records for every outdoor track and road event from the 1500m to the marathon.

 Better known as Knockay or Straws, Zepherinus attended Micoud Secondary School before taking up athletics scholarships at Central Arizona College and University of North Florida, where he studied Building Construction.
 He was a member of Creation Sports Club in Saint Lucia.

-Before leaving for Central Arizona College in 1999, Zepherinus had already established himself as the best distance runner St Lucia had ever produced.
+Before leaving for Central Arizona College in 1998, Zepherinus had already established himself as the best distance runner St Lucia had ever produced.
 By the time he got to Arizona on a scholarship sourced by Saint Lucia Pole Vault record-holder Dominic Johnson, "Knockay" was St Lucia's national champion at 1500m and 5000m, and he held the national records at both distances.
-In 1998, he had completed the 1500m in 3:57.33 at the Central American and Caribbean Games in Maracaibo, Venezuela.
+In 1998, he completed the 1500m in 3:57.33 at the Central American and Caribbean Games in Maracaibo, Venezuela.

 Central Arizona

 It did not take long to make a mark on CAC.
 Zepherinus came second at the National Junior College Athletics Association (NJCAA) cross-country championships in his first year, his 24:21 a new school record.
 He won the regional college cross-country championships and came second in his conference, clocking a little over 25 minutes each time.

 Zepherinus also became a father in 1999, a year in which he also achieved his greatest athletic feat up to that point in his career.
 In January, he placed fifth in the Central American and Caribbean Cross Country Championships, the best individual finish ever for a St. Lucian.

 Zepherinus started the 2000 season with a 10,000m win in March, in Phoenix Arizona, in 31 minutes 27 seconds.
-Days later he won he 1,500m run at Azrizona State University in 3:55, equalling his personal, national and course record in the event.
+Days later, he won the 1,500m run at Arizona State University in 3:55, equalling his personal, national, and course record in the event.
 In May, he went on to win the NJCAA 10K title in 31 minutes 25 seconds in Illinois.